Monday, November 5, 2012

 Posted by D. Daniel Sokol

-Ioana Chioveanu (UCL - Econ) Jidong Zhou (UCL - Econ) explain Price Competition and Consumer Confusion.
+Ioana Chioveanu (Brunel) and Jidong Zhou (NYU) describe Price Competition and Consumer Confusion.

 ABSTRACT: This paper proposes a model in which identical sellers of a homogenous product compete in both prices and price frames (i.e., ways to present price information).
-We model price framing by assuming that firms’ frame choices affect the comparability of their price offers: consumers may fail to compare prices due to frame differentiation, and due to frame complexity.
-In the symmetric equilibrium the firms randomize over both price frames and prices, and make positive profits.
-This result is consistent with the observed coexistence of price and price frame dispersion in the market.
-We also show that (i) the nature of equilibrium depends on which source of consumer confusion dominates, and (ii) an increase in the number of firms can increase industry profits and harm consumers.
+Frame choices affect the comparability of price offers, and may cause consumer confusion and lower price sensitivity.
+In equilibrium, firms randomize their frame choices to obfuscate price comparisons and sustain positive profits.
+The nature of equilibrium depends on whether frame differentiation or frame complexity is more confusing.
+Moreover, an increase in the number of competitors induces firms to rely more on frame complexity and this may boost industry profits and lower consumer surplus.